 Student speech is protected by the First Amendment of the Constitution.
-Students have the right to express themselves openly on school premises about matters of social, political, and religious importance.
-However, school administration has the right to prohibit student expression if it causes a disruption of or interference with the orderly conduct of school activities.
+Students have the right to express themselves openly on school premises about social, political, and religious matters.
+However, the school administration has the right to prohibit student expression if it causes a disruption of or interference with the orderly conduct of school activities.
 This includes some off-campus student speech.
-Off-campus student speech, including posts on blogs or social media, may come under the jurisdiction of the school when it promotes a material and substantial disruption of the educational process.
+Off-campus student speech, including posts on blogs or social media, may come under the jurisdiction of the school when it promotes material and substantial disruption of the educational process.